Adjustment of geodetic networks created using satellite technology

 - service programs.

-The data of the selected object can be viewed and edited in graphical and tabular form in the “View and Edit” block.
-Information related to the items, such as the item identifier, attributes, antenna offset, coordinates, etc., can be viewed and edited at any time.
-Using filters allows you to display only those items that meet certain criteria.
+Data of the selected object can be viewed and edited in graphical and tabular form in the “View and Edit” block.
+Point-related information such as point ID, attributes, antenna offset, coordinates, etc. can be viewed and edited at any time.
+Using filters will allow you to display only those items that meet certain criteria.

-To obtain results in the user’s coordinate system, it is necessary to convert coordinates from one system to another.
-There are several possibilities for this purpose:
+To obtain results in the user’s coordinate system, it is necessary to carry out coordinate transformations from one system to another.
+There are several options available for this purpose:

-- create libraries of coordinate sets, ellipsoids, transformation parameters and sets of projections;
+- create libraries of coordinate sets, ellipsoids, transformation parameters and projection sets;

-- define various types of coordinate transformation parameters;
+- define different types of coordinate transformation parameters;

 - carry out various types of transformation;

-- combine programs for calculating map projections defined by the user.
+- merge programs for calculating user-defined map projections.